 These are the new tiers or climatic points that upon reaching will change the game wholly for the player.
 You can reach each milestone by capturing Conquered Strongholds.

 Each new tier will make the difficulty of the enemies tougher but the rewards are increased as well.
+These tiers or levels (four in total) will ultimately determine which areas you can access and which challenges you can take on.
+Here are the requirements for each of the individual World Tiers:

 Black Tusk is the name of the faction that you will encounter as soon as endgame commences.
 Black Tusk will establish new Strongholds around the map and invade some of the existing ones.